Oxeigns/Referbot/README.md

 ⸻

 🔒 Security
         •       Only the Owner (OWNER_ID) can:
-	•	Change button links
         •       Broadcast messages
         •       Manage withdrawals and points
-	•	Update channels

 ⸻